api3dao/airnode/packages/examples/README.md

 ### 13. Derive and fund the sponsor wallet

-Airnode requests requires a [sponsor](https://docs.api3.org/airnode/next/concepts/sponsor.html), which will pay for the response transaction made by Airnode.
+Airnode request requires a [sponsor](https://docs.api3.org/airnode/next/concepts/sponsor.html), which will pay for the response transaction made by Airnode.
 Each sponsor has a dedicated wallet for a given Airnode.
-This wallet is called a "sponsor wallet" and can be derived from sponsor address and Airnode extended public key with the [admin CLI package](https://github.com/api3dao/airnode/tree/master/packages/admin).
+This wallet is called a "sponsor wallet" and can be derived from sponsor address and Airnode's extended public key with the [admin CLI package](https://github.com/api3dao/airnode/tree/master/packages/admin).
 Refer to the [documentation](https://docs.api3.org/airnode/next/grp-developers/requesters-sponsors.html#how-to-derive-a-sponsor-wallet) for more details.